-Aims of Spiritual Development Spiritual Development in Science experience; respect in a confinove to st netimes science and spiritual ideas do cause conflict but modern society it is important to understand why these flicts arise so we can respect the views of others and re forward.
-It is also seen more often that science is able and alongside the spiritual beliefs of many.
-This is looked ften from a neutral stand point within science lessons.
+Aims of Spiritual Development Spiritual Development in Science Explore beliefs and experience; respect faiths, feelings and values; enjoy learning about oneself, others and the surrounding world; use imagination and creativity; be reflective.
+Sometimes science and spiritual ideas do cause conflict but in a modern society it is important to understand why these conflicts arise so we can respect the views of others and move forward.
+It is also seen more often that science is able to stand alongside the spiritual beliefs of many.
+This is looked at often from a neutral stand point within science lessons.

 - Reproduction (Y7) Focus on people's beliefs around contraception and why people may choose not to use it.
-Considered from a health point of view as well as religious / belief point of view. - ❖ IVF and fertility treatment Focus on the ethics behind IVF and use informed decisions on people's life situations to decide / debate which couples should be given the limited availability of IVF. - ❖ Genetic Engineering and cloning Use understanding of cloning techniques to evaluate whether embryo cloning should be allowed and to what level.
+Considered from a health point of view as well as religious / belief point of view. - ❖ IVF and fertility treatment Focus on the ethics behind IVF and use informed decisions on peoples life situations to decide / debate which couples should be given the limited availability of IVF. - Genetic Engineering and cloning Use understanding of cloning techniques to evaluate whether embryo cloning should be allowed and to what level.
 Often carried out in debate form although some groups will complete extra research around the topic - ❖ MMR Vaccines Look at how people's beliefs can be influenced by others and how science is needed to sometimes demonstrate fact over people's opinions.